 - bone marrow aspiration

 Aspiration means the doctor or nurse sucks some liquid bone marrow cells up into a syringe.

 A bone marrow trephine means that they remove a 1 or 2cm core of bone marrow in one piece.

 You usually have both of these tests done at the same time.
 They give some of the same information to the doctor, but there are differences.
 The bone marrow trephine shows the structure of the bone marrow inside the bone, whereas the aspiration takes just the bone marrow cells.

 Your doctor will ask you to sign a consent form once they have given you information about the procedure.
 This is a good time to ask any questions you have.

 You usually lie on your side with your knees tucked up into your chest.
 Your doctor or nurse cleans the area with some antiseptic fluid.
 This can feel cold.

 You have a local anaesthetic injection into the skin over the biopsy site to numb it.
 When this has worked your doctor or nurse puts the needle in through the skin.
-It goes into the centre of the bone, where the marrow is.
+It goes into the bone, where the marrow is.

 Your doctor or nurse sucks a small amount of liquid bone marrow into the needle, using a syringe.
 You feel a pulling sensation when they start drawing the bone marrow cells out but some people have a sudden, sharp pain.